hlotze/pgn2tex/README.md

 For online studies a good starting point learning chess is [lichess.org](https://lichess.org/) or others.
-This approach provides a printout in B/W with more contrast as the colored PDFs at [lichess_puzzles_to_pdf](https://github.com/hlotze/lichess_puzzles_to_pdf).

-I am not quite sure  even the bigger PDFs are usefull, as we have free online and offline tools that let us interactively play (incl. analysis; see SCID etc.) the PGN files.
+I am not quite sure even the bigger PDFs are usefull, as we have free online and offline chess tools that let us interactively play the PGN files, incl. analysis; see SCID etc.

 That project allows me to play with all that free tools, we have today: Linux OS (Debian, Ubuntu), Github, VScode, Python3 / Jupyter, LaTeX, LibreOffice etc.